nslavov/scp/mass-spec-sample-prep/nPOP.md

 ## Resources and protocols

-* The current protocol has been preprinted by [Leduc et al.](https://www.biorxiv.org/content/10.1101/2023.11.27.568927v1).
+* The current nPOP protocol has been published in *Nature Protocols* by [Leduc et al.](https://www.nature.com/articles/s41596-024-01033-8).
 This latest version of the protocol was created in partnership with Cellenion, and the company provides support for implementing nPOP, including required software for the protocol, which can be obtained through our partnership program.
 Reaching out to Josh Cantlon (j.cantlon@cellenion.com) or Andrew Leduc (leduc.an@northeastern.edu) for more details.

 * The original version of the nPOP protocol can be found [here](https://www.protocols.io/view/highly-parallel-droplet-sample-preparation-for-sin-b8uyrwxw) and the cellenONE software files for performing sample prep can be found [here](https://drive.google.com/drive/folders/1EBeHGCQksMt3jItFVPxf-POEYiXQ7mGs).